 - Flexibility and productivity.
 Flexible working is a crucial tool in attracting, retaining and fulfilling the potential of the most talented employees.
 Moreover, , there's a direct link between greater flexibility and enhanced productivity and innovation, with employees estimating they gain an average five productive hours each week through flexible practices.

 - Creativity and innovation.
 Where employees can escape the static environment of the desk, they're better able to collaborate on projects and informally exchange ideas.
 With the right systems and apps in place they can capture and share those ideas as they happen.

 - Reflect cultural changes.
 People increasingly use mobile-enabled apps and channels to communicate, not necessarily within traditional business hours.
 Staff and customers alike expect the organisations they deal with to do likewise.

 The Mobile Workplace

-So much for the concept.
-What does the mobile workplace actually look like?
-Ideally, it's an environment where staff can access all of the usual voice and data systems, data and apps they need to do their work securely, remotely, and from a device that's suited to the context.
-Moving between locations should be seamless, communications and collaboration should be effortless, and innovation and ideas encouraged.
+What does the mobile workplace actually look and feel like?
+Ideally, it's an environment where staff can access all of the usual voice, apps and data systems they need to do their work securely, remotely, and from a device that's suited to the context.
+Moving between locations should be seamless and communications and collaboration should be effortless.

 Delivering this has three key pre-requisites:

 - Voice and data.
 The mobile workplace could be anywhere: homes, workspaces, coffee shops, public transport or public places.
-Staff need access to data from anywhere that's in scope, which means they'll be using broadband or mobile connections which the business doesn't control.
-They need to be accessible, too - by voice, and via email, messaging or other systems.
+Staff need access to data from anywhere, which means they'll be using broadband or mobile connections which the business can't control (this will be propelled with the introduction of 5G, which you can read about here).
+Your staff need to be accessible, too - by voice, and via email, messaging or other systems.